 - High School graduate or equivalent. - SAT I Math score of 550 or higher; OR a score of 40 or higher on the College Level Math portion of the Accuplacer; OR Connecticut Community College MAT136 or 137, or equivalent or higher, with a grade of C or higher, completed prior to application deadline of February 1. - One year of high school Chemistry with a lab or Connecticut Community College CHE111 or equivalent with a grade of C or higher, completed within five years prior+ to application deadline of February 1.
 Students who have taken chemistry previously may be able to earn Credit-by-Exam for CHE 111.
-Students should contact Admissions to make arrangement for an evaluation. - Computer Literacy A passing score on the computer proficiency test (taken at your college of first choice) or completion of Connecticut Community College CSA105, CSA 106 or CSC101 or equivalent, with a grade of C or higher, completed prior to application deadline of February 1. - Connecticut Community College ENG101: English Composition, or equivalent, with a grade of C or higher, completed prior to application deadline of February 1. - Connecticut Community College BIO211: Anatomy and Physiology I, or equivalent, with a grade of C+ or higher, completed within five years prior to application deadline of February 1.
-Any student who feels that he/she has biology content knowledge equivalent to BIO 127 or BIO 121 should contact Admissions to make arrangements
+Students should contact Admissions to make arrangement for an evaluation. - Connecticut Community College ENG101: English Composition, or equivalent, with a grade of C or higher, completed prior to application deadline of February 1. - Connecticut Community College BIO211: Anatomy and Physiology I, or equivalent, with a grade of C+ or higher, completed within five years prior to application deadline of February 1.
+Any student who feels that he/she has biology content knowledge equivalent to BIO 127 or BIO 121 should contact Admissions to make arrangements for an evaluation to waive the Biology prerequisite for this course. - Connecticut Community College BIO212: Anatomy and Physiology II, or equivalent, with a grade of C+ or higher, completed within five years prior to application deadline of February 1 or completed during, but no later, than the spring semester of application year.

-- for an evaluation to waive the Biology prerequisite for this course. - Connecticut Community College BIO212: Anatomy and Physiology II, or equivalent, with a grade of C+ or higher, completed within five years prior to application deadline of February 1 or completed during, but no later, than the spring semester of application year. - 2.7 Nursing GPA based only on the college courses with grades that meet the nursing admission and nursing program curriculum requirements.
+- 2.7 Nursing GPA based only on the college courses with grades that meet the nursing admission and nursing program curriculum requirements.
 The Nursing GPA is a calculation specific to CT-CCNP applicants and may differ from your college GPA. - TEAS V score.
 Applicants must have an adjusted individual total score of 53.3% or higher.
-Only TEAS V scores will be accepted and must be submitted by February 1. - + "Five years prior" is defined as having completed the course between December 2012 and February 1, 2018 for the 2018-2019 admission cycle.
+Only TEAS V scores will be accepted and must be submitted by February 1. - + "Five years prior" is defined as having completed the course between December 2013 and February 1, 2019 for the 2019-2020 admission cycle.